 [M#351] If the non-AP MLD had requested its current AP MLD not to transfer the next SN for existing DL BA agreement of all TIDs (see 37.9.8 (Context)), the target AP MLD shall reset the SN to 0 for all the DL TIDs and the non-AP MLD shall initialize WinStartB to 0 for each DL TID with a BA agreement, before DL traffic delivery from the target AP MLD to the non-AP MLD.

 [M#351] If the non-AP MLD had requested its current AP MLD not to transfer the latest SN that has been passed up for existing UL BA agreement of all TIDs (see 37.9.8 (Context)), the non-AP MLD shall reset the SN to 0 for all the UL TIDs and the target AP MLD shall initialize WinStartB to 0 for each UL TID with a BA agreement, before UL traffic delivery from non-AP MLD to the target AP MLD.

+The target AP MLD shall set the DLDrainTime to 0 in the ST execution response.

 The target AP MLD shall send an ST execution response to the non-AP MLD after the transfer of the context is completed(#530).
 The target AP MLD shall include the following in the ST execution response:

-[M#338](#522)(#3590)The value of the DLDrainTime (TBD if the value of the DLDrainTime shall be set to 0).
+[M#338](#522)(#3590)The DLDrainTime.

-(#154)If separate MAC-SAP per AP MLD is used as described in 37.9.1 (General) and the target AP MLD has not initiated the DS mapping update for the non-AP MLD, the target AP MLD may initiate it for the non-AP MLD and unblock the IEEE 802.1X Controlled Port for general data traffic to pass between the non-AP MLD and the target AP MLD.The target AP MLD shall consider the SMD BSS transition execution procedure complete (i.e., the non-AP MLD has fully transitioned to the target AP MLD).
+(#154)If separate MAC-SAP per AP MLD is used as described in 37.9.1 (General) and the target AP MLD has not initiated the DS mapping update for the non-AP MLD, the target AP MLD may initiate it for the non-AP MLD and unblock the IEEE 802.1X Controlled Port for general data traffic to pass between the non-AP MLD and the target AP MLD.

+[#348] If a per-AP MLD PTK is used, the target AP MLD shall not reset the PNs for either UL or DL.
+The PNs keep increasing monotonically when the non-AP MLD transitions to the target AP MLD even though the target AP MLD is using a new TK.

+The target AP MLD shall consider the SMD BSS transition execution procedure complete (i.e., the non-AP MLD has fully transitioned to the target AP MLD).

 The non-AP MLD shall not transmit Class 3 frames (other than the ST execution request to the target AP MLD until it has received the ST execution response frame from the target AP MLD.
 The non-AP MLD shall not exchange management frames with the current AP MLD once it has received a ST execution response.